Tracy had all eyes on her, and what did she do with her fantastic, money-making opportunity? Nothing.

 Though that is definitely not why you should be doing it.
 This tip, like most of the one’s above, only work when coming from a pure heart, looking to help society, not out of desperation, manipulation, or wealth-seeking.

-More solid advice from Evan heree: If there’s no causes you’re passionate about, it’s all good, don’t force it.
+More Evan advice here: If there’s no causes you’re passionate about, it’s all good, don’t force it.
 But if you or your family has been involved in something that speaks to you, get involved.

 We have so much, we really do.
 Society is blessed with more resources than ever.
 There’s an avalanche of freely offered modeling resources out there now, that generations before didn’t have access to.
 They had to do it with cold calling, knocking on doors, getting scouted.